supahcraig/Creating_CDP_Environments/via_CDP_Console/AWS/CDP_AWS_via_Console.md

 5. From the environment page, go to the actions dropdown and select Manage Access
 6. Click Synchronize Users, then click Synchronize Users

+# CDP CLI commands
+(which may or may not even work)

 ## How to create environment?
 ```
 cdp environments create-aws-environment \